taktsoft/frikandel/README.md

 Add the following lines to your `application.rb`:

-    Cookiettl::Filter::SESSION_MAX_TTL = 1.day
+    Cookiettl::Configuration.max_ttl = 1.day
-    Cookiettl::Filter::SESSION_TTL = 2.hours
+    Cookiettl::Configuration.ttl = 2.hours

-The value at `SESSION_MAX_TTL` is the absolute value that a cookie is valid.
+The value at `Cookiettl::Configuration.max_ttl` is the absolute value that a cookie is valid.
 In this example, all cookies will be invalidated after one day.

-The second value `SESSION_TTL` states how long a session/cookie is valid, when the cookie timestamp gets not refreshed.
+The second value `Cookiettl::Configuration.ttl` states how long a session/cookie is valid, when the cookie timestamp gets not refreshed.
 Refreshing means, that a User with their cookie visits the site and the site updates the ttl inside the cookie.